 1. The Process of Renting a Home

-Landlords will do a background and credit check, will check into previous rental relationships, and will process your proof of income.
-If your credit is low, a landlord may decide to ask you to have a co-signer who can help pay in the case that you don’t, in order to approve your application.
+In the meantime, the landlord may do a background check and credit check, look into previous rental relationships, and process your proof of income.
+If your credit score is low, the landlord may require you to have someone cosign the lease.
+The cosigner becomes liable for paying the rent if you can’t (or don’t).

 2. The Process of Buying A Home